easyeda/easyeda-std-i18n/README.md

 ## Contributor

-Thanks for the contributor to help to translate the EasyEDA editor.
+**Thanks for all the contributors to help to translate the EasyEDA editor.
+Thanks**

 Andrew and Adambyw: Help translated EasyEDA from English to Polish. http://and.elektroda.eu/